Analyzing Catcha Investment (CHAA) and Its Competitors

 |2.45

-As a group, “Holding & other investment offices” companies have a potential upside of 65.46%.
-Given Catcha Investment’s rivals higher possible upside, analysts plainly believe Catcha Investment has less favorable growth aspects than its rivals.
+As a group, “Holding & other investment offices” companies have a potential upside of 67.05%.
+Given Catcha Investment’s competitors higher possible upside, analysts clearly believe Catcha Investment has less favorable growth aspects than its competitors.

-This table compares Catcha Investment and its rivals’ net margins, return on equity and return on assets.

 Summary

-Catcha Investment rivals beat Catcha Investment on 6 of the 9 factors compared.
+Catcha Investment competitors beat Catcha Investment on 6 of the 9 factors compared.

 Catcha Investment Corp is a blank check company.
 The company was incorporated in 2020 and is based in Kuala Lumpur, Malaysia.